MikixIT/google-translate-dark/README.md

-## Google Traslate Dark Mode for Chrome.
+## Google Translate Dark Mode for Chrome.
 #### Available only in Dev Mod, FREE and FREE ADS **FOREVER** by MikixIT.

 IMAGE HERE